Seven Natural Fly Repellents You Can Make at Home

-- Stick the cloves into it until full.
+- Then, stick the cloves into it to cover the whole surface

-- Put them in the corners of your rooms or in the windows.
+- Finally, place them in the corners of your rooms or by the windows

 The fragrance they give off repels flies.
 If you like, you can repeat the process as many times as you want and put lemons all over your house to keep them away.

-When it comes to useful herbs in the home, lavender definitely comes near the top of the most list.
-It doesn’t just smell wonderful, but is also able to repel flies, fleas, and even mosquitoes.
+When it comes to useful household herbs, lavender definitely comes near the top of the list.
+It doesn’t just smell wonderful, but it can repel flies, fleas, and even mosquitoes also.

-You can make a tea, keep a lavender plant, or just buy a bunch of it and put around your house.
+- Usually, you can use an infusion, a lavender plant, or just buy a bunch of this herb and place it around your house.

 This is a grandma-approved trick.
 All you have to do is fill a ziplock bag with water and hang it outside your house in the doorways and windows.